 \section{Numerical experiments}

 In this section, we assess the performances of the different meta-learners, additional numerical results are shown in Appendix \ref{App:details_analytics}.

-In synthetic or semi-synthetic examples where the CATEs are known, the error in estimation is given by \textbf{mPEHE}, the mean of the Precision in Estimation of Heterogeneous Effect (PEHE) \citep{Hill2011,Shalit2017} defined as the mean squared error in the estimation of the treatment effect $\widehat{\tau}_{k}$, over all possible treatment levels $t_k$ for $k=1,\ldots,K$:
+In synthetic or semi-synthetic examples where the CATEs are known, the error in estimation is given by \textbf{mPEHE} (respectively, \textbf{sdPEHE}), the mean (respectively, the standard deviation) of the Precision in Estimation of Heterogeneous Effect (PEHE) \citep{Hill2011,Shalit2017} defined as the mean squared error in the estimation of the treatment effect $\widehat{\tau}_{k}$, over all possible treatment levels $t_k$ for $k=1,\ldots,K$: